Special Education Para Pathways Project

 The pathway to becoming a certified Special Education Technician can be thought about in levels.
 To become a Sped Tech, qualified paras must complete Levels 1 and 2.
 Those seeking to become fully certified Special Education teachers will complete Level 3.

 • Level 1 - Register and take the 40 designated modules through our learning provider, LRP.
-Qualified paras who complete all of the necessary paperwork can receive $20.00 for each designated module that they complete, up to $800.00.
+Qualified paras who complete all of the necessary paperwork can receive $250 for the completion of the first 20 modules and an additional $250 for the completion of the second 20 modules until annual funding is exhausted.

 • Level 2 - Take and pass 4 courses (13 credits) at Dawson Community College.
 Qualified paras are eligible for tuition payment via OPI, provided they meet the qualifications and have worked for at least 1,000 hours in a Montana public schools and work with students with disabilities for a portion of their day.